panisa0124-beep/panisa0124-beep/README.md

 <br/>

-**about me**
+### 🌸 about me

-just a girl learning to build cool stuff on the internet. currently interning @ efin.finance, chasing that frontend dev era. still figuring things out but that's kinda the fun part
+just a girl learning to build cool stuff on the internet. currently an **intern at efin.finance**, chasing that **frontend developer** era. still figuring things out, but that's kinda the fun part — believes **consistency beats perfection** and that every bug is just a plot twist

 <br/>

-**what i'm into** ⋆｡°✩
+### 🛠️ what i'm into

 <p align="left">
   <img src="https://img.shields.io/badge/React-000000?style=flat-square&logo=react&logoColor=FF8FC7" />